 -tafkir mutlaq (of regions, not of the entire muslim world)

 However, in terms of hanbali madhabi fiqh and athari theology, there is virtually zero revision within the najdi development.
 To be brutally honest, their puritanical outlook is primarily neutralized within the topic of tawhid as it relates to shirk and the excommunication of a muslim as a result to their violation reduced to actions divorced of any actual intent.
 Other than this topic, which is itself a monster topic, this topic relates more to the sufi groups more so than Ash’aris, although in modern times the two are merged paradigms.
-But historically, that was no so.
+But historically, that was not so.
 Aside from sore thumbs like ghazali or an-nawawi رحمه الله who are known as both, most Ash’aris historically were not sufi and vice versa.
-The marriage between the two as a mainstream construct was a development that took place later on the ibn taymiyyan era.
+The union between the two as a mainstream construct was a development that took place later on during the ibn taymiyyan era.